 Charlotte Eure provides administrative support for UNC Global, including assisting with events and exhibitions and international visits.
 She serves as a deputy editor for Carolina Passport magazine and is responsible for creating the UNC Global bi-weekly newsletter and aggregating news content for the UNC Global website.
 Eure has completed Haven training and is a Mental Health First Aider.
-She earned her bachelor’s degree from the University of North Carolina at Chapel Hill in 2016 in women’s and gender studies and communication with a concentration in media and technology studies and production.
+She earned her bachelor’s degree from the University of North Carolina at Chapel Hill in 2016 in women’s and gender studies and communication studies.
 Before joining Global Relations, she completed a communications internship with the Southern Oral History Program and co-produced three episodes of the SOHP podcast, Press Record.
 Eure previously served as a program assistant for the UNC LGBTQ Center.